mcm223/dwa15-spring2018/servers-and-git/deploy-to-production.md

 ## Log in to your new server droplet via SSH
-Once your Droplet is created, make note if its IP address:
+Once your Droplet is created, make note of its IP address:

 <img src='https://s3.amazonaws.com/making-the-internet/vc-do-new-ip-address@2x.png' style='max-width:835px; width:100%' alt='New IP address on Droplet'>